Emmotes/ic_spoilers/docs/kas.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Kas the Bloody Handed** (Guess)
-> Kas's damage against Boss enemies is increased by 100%, and the effect of Born Into Evil is increased by 100% for each Undead Champion in the formation.
+> Kas' damage against Boss enemies is increased by 100%, and the effect of Born Into Evil is increased by 100% for each Undead Champion in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>